GridexProtocol/core/README.md

 - All files in the [contracts/test](contracts/test) directory are remain unlicensed(as indicated in their SPDX headers).

+## Contract Deployments

+The Gridex Protocol has been deployed in Arbitrum, see [DEPLOYMENT](DEPLOYMENT.md) for more details.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process